CostasXirogiannis/PocketGym/README.md

 # PocketGym
-A fitness activity and calory tracker .
+A fitness activity and calorie tracker .